Tza'ar ba'alei chayim: Vegetarianism and veganism

 A number of authorities have described tza'ar ba'alei chayim as requiring or leading to the adoption of a vegetarian or vegan diet.
-Israeli rabbi Asa Kesiar has argued that the slaughter of animals in contemporary times violates tza'ar ba'alei chayim and should not be considered kosher.
+Israeli rabbi Asa Keisar has argued that the slaughter of animals in contemporary times violates tza'ar ba'alei chayim and should not be considered kosher.
 Israeli rabbi Simchah Roth has argued that contemporary slaughter "constitutes cruelty to animals [tza'ar ba'alei chayim] which is forbidden by the Torah."
 American rabbi Geoffrey Claussen has written that considering tza'ar ba'alei chayim may lead to "committing to a vegan diet and boycotting the animal agriculture industry."
 American author Richard H. Schwartz has claimed that tza'ar ba'alei chayim is a central reason for Jews to become vegetarians.

-Orthodox Judaism, however, firmly reject these views.
-Orthodox Jews believe that God created the entire world, including animals, for the enjoyment of man.
-In regards to the consumption of animals specifically, the biblical laws of slaughter, as well as portions of the Bible that relate anecdotes of Jews eating meat, clearly indicate this view.

 Other areas of concern for animals in Jewish law

 Resting on the Sabbath also meant providing rest for the working animals, and people are instructed to feed their animals before they sit down to eat.
 At harvest time, the working animals must not be muzzled, so that they can eat of the harvest as they work.